 The answer to this question becomes clear once you apply the principle we’ve just discussed–the cost of possession–to the decision at hand.

-Today, for example, I’m shopping for an apartment in New York City.
-K and I are looking for a pied a terre in downtown Manhattan so we can be close to two of our sons who live in Brooklyn.
-I could afford to buy the apartments we are looking at, but because I now think in terms of the cost of possession, I’m pretty sure that would be a bad deal.
+Recently, for example, I went shopping for an apartment in New York City.
+K and I were looking for a pied à terre in downtown Manhattan so we could be close to two of our sons who lived in Brooklyn.
+I could afford to buy the apartments we were looking at, but because I thought in terms of the cost of possession, I was pretty sure that they would be a bad deal.

 A little bit of arithmetic will demonstrate what I mean.
-The apartments we are looking at are in the $1.3-1.7 million range.
+The apartments we were looking at were in the $1.3-1.7 million range.
 To make calculations simple, let’s assume I bought an apartment for $1.5 million and held it for 10 years.
 What would be the cost of possessing it on a yearly basis?

 That’s an argument for ownership.
-But now I have to figure in the opportunity cost of plunking down $1.5 million in cash.
+But then I had to figure in the opportunity cost of plunking down $1.5 million in cash.
 The opportunity cost refers to the money I would have made by investing that same $1.5 million in another investment or group of investments.
-Assuming I could get a 4% yield on that $1.5 million, I’d turn that into $2,220,000 too.
+Assuming I could get a 4% yield on that $1.5 million, I’d turn that into $2,220,000, too.
 At the end of the 10 years, it is a wash.

 Okay, it’s tied at one-to-one.